 Unlike traditional psychology, positive psychology focuses on forward-thinking and expanding on positive, therapeutic processes.
 It aims to help survivors create positive thoughts and feelings, like gratitude, and improve overall mood by rewiring the brain through neuroplasticity.

 Neuroplasticity is the brain’s ability to rewire itself and improve certain functions.
 It can be summarized by the phrase “you are what you repeatedly do.”
-Positive psychology aims to harness neuroplasticity by training your brain to focus on positive thoughts and boost positive feelings.
+Positive psychology aims to harness neuroplasticity by training your brain to focus on constructive thoughts and boost positive feelings.

 Overcoming Depression After Brain Injury